About me

 relational experience

-Being a relational therapist is extremely important as I feel a huge part of therapy is the relationship between therapist & client!
-I’ll share when I feel connected to you, I’ll apologize when I mess up, I’ll ask you to help me understand your boundaries in our relationship and work together, & I’ll check in to see how you feel when I self-disclose parts of my identity.
-Hopefully this will allow us to create a safe & authentic space.
+Being a relational therapist is extremely important as I feel a huge part of therapy is the relationship between therapist & you I’ll share when I feel connected to you, I’ll apologize when I mess up, I’ll ask you to help me understand your boundaries in our relationship and work together, & I’ll check in to see how you feel when I self-disclose parts of my identity.

 strength based